Airtnp/Notes/Papers/System/azure.md

   * keep track of the stream namespace, extent arrangement in each stream, extent allocation across the Extent Nodes (EN).
   * standard Paxos cluster
   * off the critical path of client requests
-  * maintaining the stream namespac eand state of all active streams and extents
+  * maintaining the stream namespace and state of all active streams and extents
-  * monitoring the headlth of the ENs
+  * monitoring the health of the ENs
   * creating & assigning extents to ENs
   * performing the lazy re-replication of extent replicas lost due to hardware failure or unavailability
   * garbage collecting extents that are no longer pointed by any stream
   * scheduling the erasure coding of extent data according to stream policy
   * periodically poll (sync) the state of ENs and extents
-    * replicated few than expected -> re-prelication lazilly
+    * replicated few than expected -> replication lazily
     * randomly choose EN across different fault domains
   * in-memory state
   * only care about stream & extent